 10 Things to do in Penang, Malaysia

-Back in June, on Nikki’s insistence, we spent 10 days or so in Georgetown, Penang in order to experience its food, street art and cultural heritage.
-Although I was not keen on spending so much time there, seeing that I had not particularly enjoyed the town when I had visited a few years before, I ended up falling in love with the quirky street art which has really given Georgetown a new lease on life.
-Here are 10 things to do in Penang.
+Although I was not keen on spending so much time in Penang, seeing that I had not particularly enjoyed the town when I had visited a few years before, I ended up falling in love with the quirky street art which has really given Georgetown a new lease on life.
+Here are ten things to do in Penang.

 10 Things to do in Penang